SigurdST/emotion_recognition/REPORT.md

 - `feature.melspectrogram`: Computes the Mel Spectrogram.
 - `power_to_db`: Performs logarithmic compression to mimic human sound perception.

 In the `feature.melspectrogram` function, I chose the default values for both parameters: `n_mels=128`, which specifies 128 Mel bands for the spectrogram, and `n_fft=2048`, which defines the number of samples used in each Fourier Transform window to control the frequency resolution.
-The output is a $128*n$ matrices where :
+The output is a $128 \times n$ matrices where :

 $$
 n = \lceil\frac{\text{sampling rate} \times \text{audio duration}}{\text{nfft}} \times 4\rceil